quantumghent/TensorTutorials/lectures/1-Introduction/QuantumMechanics.md

 theory also follows these postulates and is thus not a generalisation of quantum mechanics, but rather a specific case of it.
 These postulates characterise the mathematical model by which quantum mechanics describes physical systems, and more specifically how it represents states, observables, measurements and dynamics.
-We briefly reiterate this postulates and base our discussion on the wonderfull lecture notes "Quantum Information and Computation" by John Preskill.
+We briefly reiterate these postulates and base our discussion on the wonderfull lecture notes "Quantum Information and Computation" by John Preskill.